Spaghettim

 Spaghettim (Hebrew for spaghettis, Hebrew spelling: ספגטים) is an Italian cuisine restaurant in Petah Tikva, Israel.
 It was formerly part of a chain of 17 restaurants.
 The restaurant is located at HaSivim Street 18 in Kiryat Matalon.
 The food served is non-kosher.
 It can seat 140 customers.

 History

 Founded in the 1990s, Spaghettim grew to 17 branches, of which 13 franchises.
 In 2010 it nearly collapsed under its debt.

-In March 2018 the chain had 2 restaurants, located in Petach Tikva and in Ramat Hasharon.
-By November 2018 only the branch in Petach Tikva survived.
-The Spaghettim website continues to offer franchise options.
+In March 2018 the chain had 2 restaurants, in Petah Tikva and Ramat Hasharon.
+By November 2018 only the branch in Petah Tikva survived.
+Nevertheless, the Spaghettim website continued to offer franchise options.
+Eventually, the chain website was replaced by a local website.
+On 1 January 2024, the restaurant closed for renovations, yet continued to make food for delivery.